NSAPH-Data-Processing/zip2zcta_master_xwalk/README.md

 The code cleans crosswalks offered by the UDS mapper at https://udsmapper.org/zip-code-to-zcta-crosswalk/.
 The purpose is to have a single master zip2zcta crosswalk that can be used across years.

+> The UDSmapper offers yearly crosswalks from 2009 onwards.
+Yearly releases are not harmonized.
+In this repository, we offer a zip2zcta master xwalk that can be used across years.
+The master xwalk keeps all zipcodes that are retired at some point and resolves disambiguities when they exist.

 ## Zip vs ZCTA

 A ZIP Code is a postal code used by the United States Postal Service (USPS).
 Introduced in 1963, the term "ZIP" is an acronym for "Zone Improvement Plan," and it was implemented to improve the accuracy and efficiency of the delivery of mail within the United States.